Skip to main content

 Step 2: Infrastructure

 Configure compute resources.
-GMI GPU Clusters provisions containers on demand.
+GMI Infrastructure provisions containers on demand.

 Docker image source